Summer is well and truly here and out come the ever faithful quick and easy flip flops.

 Here are a few facts and tips that may keep your feet more comfortable this summer.

-So Why are they potentially a problem for our feet?
+So Why are flip flops potentially a problem for our feet?

 When wearing flip flops your walking alters for two main reasons.
 In order to keep the flip flop on the foot (rather than the other way around) your likely to scrunch your toes up.
 This causes overuse of the tendons and muscles within the foot which can lead to new strains within the arch or forefoot.